samboy/lunacy/README.md

 * `2021-02-27` Documentation update for Lunacy 2021-02-22.  `spawner` now
   has documentation; `rg32` random number routines (also with `math` aliases) are now fully documented.
-Basic documentation for `lfs` with point to full documentation added.
+Basic documentation for `lfs` with pointer to full documentation added.
 Lunacy code unchanged.
 * `2021-02-22` `rg32.runmill` added to code; Lunacy date updated.
 * `2021-02-21` Add `rg32.randomseed`, `rg32.random`, and `rg32.rand16`
   aliases for `math.random`, `math.randomseed`, and `math.rand16`.
 This